ElectricRCAircraftGuy/eRCaGuy_EventReader/README.md

 Readme Written: 31 May 2014
 Readme Last updated: 13 Dec 2016

-#SEE HEADER FILE FOR NEW INFO AND DETAILS
+#SEE HEADER FILE FOR NEW INFO AND DETAILS.
+This library replaces eRCaGuy_ButtonReader.

 ================